 Between the Great Theatre of the Havana and the Hotel England, we have the Boulevar San Rafael, it might say that it is a street Obispo relates of the famous Street.
 It occupies more than 20 streets and comes up to the University of the Havana in Vedado.

-In the left side of the Great Theatre of Havana we see the Capitolio of the Havana, which is a copy of the congress of Washington, and the Park of the Fraternidad, which was built in 1892 to commemorate the fourth centenary of the discovery of America.
+In the left side of the Great Theatre of Havana we can see the Capitolio of the Havana, which is a copy of the congress of Washington, and the Park of the Fraternidad, which was built in 1892 to commemorate the fourth centenary of the discovery of America.

 In this zone we will be able to see great quantity of ancient American cars, known like almendrones, that are used as collective taxis on the part of the Cuban.
 They work as buses and have his own routes.

-For the tourist it is more comfortable to take the taxi, but it does not stop being an experience to prove a day this way of transport.
+For tourist it is more comfortable to take the taxi, but it does not stop being an experience to try this way of transport for a day.
 Recommend you to ask for the price before taking the taxi.

-Since the first obligatory stop we have the Floridita.
+The first obligatory stop could be the Floridita.

 It is famous for two things, for being one of Hemingway’s favorite sites and for being the cradle of the Daiquirí.
-In you will be able to enjoy Cuban live music.
+In the Floridita you will be able to enjoy Cuban live music.

 The place is small and is very crowded.
-The drinks are not barters compared with other sites.
+Here drinks are more expensive compared with other sites.
 Obliged moment is a photo to be done by Hemingway’s statue that is supported in the bar.

 The Street Obispo

-In 1519, four years after the Havana was founded, Obispo designed the street.
+In 1519, four years after the Havana was founded, the street Obispo was designed.
 It is a long and narrow street in which his buildings do not have any more than three or four floors of height.

-It is one of the most commercial and crowded zones of the city, an incomparable place to experience the atmosphere of the Old Havana.
+It is one of the most commercial and crowded zones of the city, an it’s an incomparable place to experience the atmosphere of the Old Havana.

-A street down below, it forms a corner with Compostela, you will find la Dichosa (3), one of my favorite places to stop and have a drink while enjoying good live music..
+One street below, it forms a corner with Compostela, you will find la Dichosa (3).